highamm/nocorugs/README.md

 # nocorugs

-A repository for data and code for the north country R users group meetings.
+A repository for data and code for the north country R users group meeting on November 10.